whong92/recommender/README.md

 (for both user and items).
 Explicit methods work with explicitly rated items by users (think star ratings on IMDB), and treat missing data as missing at random.
 Implicit methods, on the other hand, can involve non-explicit user-item interations (e.g. number of listens of an album on spotify), and treat missing entries as information (can indicate non-preference or non-knowledge).
+The loss function to optimize to predict the resulting matrix can be designed to reflect these assumptions.

 Shown below is a list of stuff I have worked on, mostly implemented in keras/tf